 Differences between DRBD 8 and DRBD 9

-Indeed, a major difference between the two DRBD versions is that the older 8.4 version was intended for 2-node failover clusters.
+A major difference between the two DRBD versions is that the older 8.4 version was intended for 2-node failover clusters.
 DRBD 9 supports failover clusters up to 31 peers for each DRBD-replicated volume.
 While this makes possible some extreme high availability (HA), most HA clusters will use three to five nodes.

 DRBD 9 also includes the concept of quorum that works in clusters of three or more nodes.
 This DRBD quorum feature helps prevent data divergence, so-called split-brain scenarios, when nodes unexpectedly leave the cluster, for example, due to a node-level failure.
 Other nodes that have maintained quorum will essentially mark the failed node as unable to promote to a primary role when it returns to the cluster, until after it has synchronized with a known good data set from peers holding quorum.